Revisiting the Radial Metallicity Gradient-Age Relation in the Milky Way's Thin and Thick Disks: Introduction

+On the simulation side, models with smooth/bursty stellar feedback predict qualitatively different birth-gradient evolutions with redshift.
+As summarized in \citet{2025ApJ...989..147G}, simulations with \emph{smooth feedback} (such as EAGLE, Illustris, IllustrisTNG, and SIMBA) employ subgrid treatments of the ISM that produce relatively smooth metal redistribution and predict strong negative gradients \emph{flattening} with time.
+In contrast, \emph{bursty-feedback} simulations (e.g., FIRE2, SPICE Bursty, and Thesan Zoom) yield relatively \emph{shallower} birth gradients at all epochs and better match current observations at high redshifts \citep{2025arXiv251026877G}.

+In particular, recent FIRE2 simulations strongly challenge the migration-based interpretation of the MGAR \citep{2024arXiv241021377G, 2025ApJ...981...47G}.
+In these models, the present-day MGAR closely tracks the stellar birth gradients, implying minimal stellar radial migration in the simulations.
+And as an alternative to \textit{stellar} migration, \textit{gas} mixing (diffusion, advection, and turbulence) efficiently mixes gas-phase metals before forming new stars.

-\annotatedtext{FIRE2: upside-down scenario, mention the importance of selecting the thin and thick disks.}{Moreover, \citet{2024arXiv241021377G} argued that vertical evolution---where turbulent gas settles over time, known as the ``upside-down'' scenario---may play a more dominant role than inside-out radial growth in shaping Galactic chemo-dynamical history.
-This suggests the need to consider vertical processes and possible differences in the evolutionary pathways of the thin and thick disks, as also done by V21.}
+Moreover, \citet{2024arXiv241021377G} argued that vertical evolution, where turbulent gas gradually settles over time (“upside-down” disk formation), may play a more important role than inside-out radial growth in shaping the Galaxy’s chemo-dynamical history.
+This highlights the need to account for vertical processes and potentially distinct evolutionary pathways of the thin and thick disks, as also emphasized by V21.

 \annotatedtext{Describe this work.}{To constrain the MGAR in the MW’s thin and thick disks, we follow an approach similar to V21.
 We isolate “pure” thin and thick disk populations using both geometric and chemical criteria, and compute MGAR separately for each population.
 Stellar kinematics and abundances are taken from LAMOST DR8 \citep{2022ApJS..259...51W}, and stellar ages are calibrated from asteroseismic data provided by the \textit{Kepler} mission \citep{2010PASP..122..131G, 2010Sci...327..977B, 2023A&A...675A..26W}, offering an alternative to traditional isochrone fitting.}